Yashaswini278/Semantic-Similarity-on-Quora-Question-Pairs/README.md

 1. Bag of words (BoW)
 2. Term frequency inverse document frequency (TfIdf)
 ## Model
-Two models were tested in this project
+Three models were tested in this project
 1. Random Forest Model
 2. XG Boost Model
+3. Sentence Transformer + XG Boost

 ## Results
 Since the data is imbalanced, F1 score metric and confusion matrix were used to evaluate the performance of the model
 ### Random Forest + BoW